What type of power of attorney is needed for access to my checking account?

 Answer:

-A Durable Power of Attorney that is general and covers finances or if you want to limit to only specific things you mentioned, a Limited or Special POA.
-You could also add someone to your account as an authorized signer.
-I believe the IRS has a Special POA for filing tax returns you can find on their website.
+You need a Durable Power of Attorney that is general and covers financial matters.
+If you want to limit it to specific tasks, like accessing your checking account and paying your federal income tax, you can use a Limited or Special Power of Attorney.
+Additionally, you can add someone as an authorized signer on your account.
+The IRS also provides a Special Power of Attorney form for filing tax returns, which you can find on their website.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.